oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 ```

 By following the REST architecture the web address is form in this format
 {web address of the service}/api/{function}.
-The resulting 3 end-points can then be reached by writting:
+The resulting 3 end-points can then be reached by writing:
   - {web address of the service}/api/analyze
   - {web address of the service}/api/anonymize
   - {web address of the service}/api/hierarchy